 Credits: 5.00 Lecture: 3.00 College: College of Education Department: Middle Grades Education Activity oriented course that models the discovery approach of teaching and mathematics and alternative assessment measures to monitor individual and class growth.
-Content will feature investigations of number assessment measures to monitor individual and class growth.
 Content will feature investigations of numbers (patterns, operations and properties), probability and statistics, and elementary geometry.
 Attention is also given to effective teaching practices and materials that will assist students in making the transition from student to teacher.
 Field experience required.
 (3-5-5)